dakhama-mehdi/Correct-AD-Broken-Owner/README.md

 # Why to Use script :

-This script help to list all object who do not possess the legitimate properties recommanded
+This script help to replace bad object owner by the recommend groups.

 Prevent Attack : Kerberos Resource-based Constrained Delegation on Computer Object Takeover

 # How to use :

- Copy the script from "Source Code" folder on ISE and lanuch it from the machine on the domain with sample user account
+ Copy the script from "Source Code" folder on ISE and lanuch it from the machine on the domain or on Domain Controller.

- No advance right is needed
+ The script need right administrator privilege and be run by a member of administrator domains.

  # Edit Script